bzadorozhnyi/circles-packer/README.md

 # Circles packer (find local extreme)

 There are set of circles that need to be packed in circle, placed in $(0, 0)$, in such way, that any of cirlces overlap and are inside main circle.
-This solution find one of **local** extremes.
+Finds one of the local minima of the problem of packing circles into a circle of minimum radius.

 ## Condition
 $$